particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### Devices 6.3.4 GA 2025-11-13

+Device OS 6.3.4 is now generally available (GA).
+It was previously a preview release.

 ### Tracker configuration tutorial 2025-11-13
 The [tracker configuration tutorial](/reference/tracker/tracker-configuration/) now disables org selection to avoid accidentally modifying a production product.
 Also the [default schema](/reference/tracker/tracker-configuration/#default-schema) shows v19 instead of v17.